Milestone Scientific, Inc. (MLSS) CEO Leonard Osser on Q1 2020 Results - Earnings Call Transcript

 Anthony Vendetti

 Yes, Len.
 Okay.
-What's your best guess as you move forward with these GPOs and businesses start reopening, hospitals are probably going to start to – certain hospitals anyway will start to allow vendors, particularly the ones that are not – have as many COVID-19 patients or, in some case, elective surgery hospitals, such as HSS here in New York, are opening back up for elective procedures, hips, knees and so forth, joints.
+What's your best guess as you move forward with these GPOs and businesses start reopening, hospitals are probably going to start to – certain hospitals anyway will start to allow vendors in, particularly the ones that are not – have as many COVID-19 patients or, in some case, elective surgery hospitals, such as HSS here in New York, are opening back up for elective procedures, hips, knees and so forth, joints.
 As that starts to happen, you have a couple of salespeople, you have these negotiations with GPOs, do you think it's a in-a-couple-of-weeks situation where you're going to start to be able to get into certain hospitals or you still think they're a couple months away?

 Leonard Osser